Do patients have to pay for clinical trials?

 - Medical journal articles from prior studies that explain the potential benefit of the treatment.

-- A letter from your doctor that explains the trial or why the trial is medically necessary.
+- A doctor’s letter that explains the trial or why the trial is medically necessary.

 - A letter from other outside supporters of the trial, such as a patient advocacy group.

-It's important to understand the costs you'll be responsible for when participating in a trial, but don't feel overwhelmed; the trial team is there to help.
+It is important for clinical trial participants to understand the costs they’ll be responsible when participating in a clinical trial, but fortunately, the trial team is there to help.
 Interested in finding a clinical trial near you?
 Start your search below.